-ReGen III Corp. (formerly Gen III Oil Corporation) (the "Company" or "ReGen III") was incorporated under the laws of British Columbia and continued its incorporation into Alberta on December 6, 2017.
-On May 14, 2021, the Company changed its name to ReGen III Corp.
+ReGen III Corp. (the "Company" or "ReGen III") was incorporated under the laws of British Columbia and continued its incorporation into Alberta on December 6, 2017.
 The Company's wholly owned subsidiaries, ReGen III (Alberta) Inc., was incorporated under the provincial laws of Alberta on November 1, 2017 and ReGen III (USGC) Corporation, was incorporated in Delaware, USA on October 29, 2021.
-The Company holds patents to the ReGenTM technology and plans to use the technology to re-refine used motor oil into high quality base lubricating oils.
+The Company's indirect subsidiaries, RG3 Texas Holdings LLC was incorporated in Delaware, USA on March 16, 2022 is wholly owned by ReGen III (USGC) Corporation and RG3 Texas LLC was incorporated in Delaware, USA on March 16, 2022 is wholly owned by RG3 Texas Holdings LLC.
+The Company holds patents to the ReGenTM technology and plans to use the technology to recycle used motor oil into high quality base lubricating oils.
 The Company's address is Suite 1750 - 400 Burrard St. Vancouver, B.C., V6C 3A6, Canada.

 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assumes that the Company will continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of operations for the foreseeable future.
-At December 31, 2021, the Company had working capital of \$7,224,740, had not yet achieved profitable operations and expects to incur further losses in the development of its business.
-For the year ended December 31, 2021, the Company reported a net loss of \$4,727,813 and comprehensive loss of \$4,735,468 and as at December 31, 2021, had an accumulated deficit of \$100,465,848.
+At December 31, 2022, the Company had a working capital deficit of \$1,100,973, had not yet achieved profitable operations and expects to incur further losses in the development of its business.
+For the year ended December 31, 2022, the Company reported a net loss of \$12,467,878 and total comprehensive loss of \$12,471,706 and as at December 31, 2022, had an accumulated deficit of \$112,933,726.
 The Company has not generated revenues, and it is dependent on debt and equity financings to fund its development operations.
+Management of the Company believes that the current level of funds is not sufficient to pay for expected cash expenditures over the next 12 months.
 The recoverability of the underlying value of the Company's assets is entirely dependent on the Company's ability to obtain the necessary financing to complete development of the ReGenTM technology and future profitable production.
 Significant amounts of capital expenditures are required in order for the Company to execute its business plan and there are no assurances that the Company will have sufficient funds for this purpose.
 In the event that sufficient financing is not completed, the Company will be required to scale back its planned activities and expenditures, including general and administrative expenditures.
-Management of the Company believes that the current level of funds is sufficient to pay for committed expenditures over the next 12 months.
+These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
+The Company's consolidated financial statements for the year ended December 31, 2022 do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary should the going concern assumption be inappropriate, and such adjustments could be material.